Home of the Sewalot Site

 The Muller model 14 Bird of Paradise toy sewing machine 1910-1939

 The Muller model 14 was first designed in 1910 and ran right up to the outbreak of WWII in 1939 when production ceased.
 This model uses a rotary hook to produce its chain stitch and was very popular.
-The machine was often referred to as The Bird of Paradise.
+The machine design was often referred to as The Bird of Paradise.

 Copyright © Contactalexsussex@aol.com